-Sample Reference Letter for a Valued Employee
+Sample Letter of Recommendation for Marketing Employee

 Need a sample to use as a guide when you write an employee reference letter?
 The reference letter template describes the basics of writing a recommendation for an employee.
 This sample reference letter provides an example.

 When an employee has been valued and cherished by an employer, the reference letter you write should convey this sentiment to the potential new employer.
 If the employee is still with your organization, hopefully, you have conveyed their value to them.

 Employees seek new jobs for many reasons.
 Your employee doesn't completely control a number of the reasons why he might leave your employ.
 In the past, companies have lost employees who chose to go back to grad school, get married and move to the spouse's home state, move because the spouse with a newly minted Ph.D. has taken a new job in another state, or to live closer to his ailing, aging parents.
 These are reasons that an employer like you can't control why an employee leaves.

 These individuals, if they have successfully worked for your company, deserve any help that you can give them to find employment at their new location.
 In fact, anything that you can do to help your valued employees find their next great opportunity is demonstrating kindness to them and marking you as an employer of choice.
 In this day of rapidly spreading information on social media, you can count on your kindness— or lack thereof—becoming a topic.

 In other instances, excellent employees leave your company for an opportunity that you can't currently supply.
 They leave for a 10-20 percent increase in pay, to take on a management role, to learn a new programming language, to diversify industries, and many other valid reasons.

 (In these cases, you need to discover what made the employee start looking in the first place especially if he or she never told you what they needed from you or were not receiving.)

 Use this sample reference letter as a reference and format when you want to write your own reference letters.

 12876 Goodwill Rd.